Blog Entry

 One of the famous diagrams that show the transistor operating state is called the transistor static characteristic curve as shown on this following picture:

-When we operate transistor as the class A common emitter amplifier usually we choose to bias the transistor (apply voltage on VBE and VCE) in such a way (Q-Point) that IC and VCE (output) will swing to its maximum or minimum value without any distortion (swing into the saturation or cut-off region) when the IB (input) swing to its maximum or minimum value; but when we operate the transistor as switch we intentionally push the transistor into its saturation region to get the lowest possible VCE (e.g. near 0.2 volt) when we need to make the transistor ON (switch ON) and into its cut-off region when we need to make the transistor OFF (switch OFF).
+When we operate transistor as the class A common emitter amplifier usually we choose to bias the transistor (apply voltage on VBE and VCE) in such a way (Q-Point) that IC and VCE (output) will swing to its maximum or minimum value without any distortion (swing into the saturation or cut-off region) when the IB (input) swing to its maximum or minimum value; but when we operate the transistor as switch we intentionally push the transistor into its saturation region to get the lowest possible VCE (i.e. near 0.2 volt) when we need to make the transistor ON (switch ON) and into its cut-off region when we need to make the transistor OFF (switch OFF).

 The above diagram show a typical microcontroller interface circuit using NPN transistor; the RB resistor is used to control the current on base terminal that make transistor OFF and ON (saturate); while the RC resistor is the current limiter for the load. if the load operate with the same voltage as the supplied power (Vcc) you can by pass the RC (not use).